-Recently, several start-up entrepreneurs have asked me whether they can form a limited liability company (LLC) without a lawyer’s assistance.
+Recently, several start-up entrepreneurs have asked me whether they can form a limited liability company – LLC – without a lawyer available to help.
 The following answer reflects practices in California.

 The second step is to prepare the Operating Agreement for the LLC.
-The Operating Agreement has a role similar to the roles of both bylaws and shareholder / voting rights agreements for a corporation: It provides the rules by which the LLC will be managed and operated, and it specifies the members’ (owners’) respective economic interests and voting rights.
+The Operating Agreement has a role similar to the roles of both bylaws and shareholder / voting rights agreements for a corporation: It provides the rules by which the LLC will be managed and operated.
+In addition, it specifies the members’ (owners’) respective economic interests and voting rights.

-If you will be forming a single-member LLC, a simple operating agreement from a commercial source may well suffice – you probably will be able to put it in a drawer and pretty much ignore it thereafter.
+If you will be forming a single-member LLC, a simple operating agreement from a commercial source may well suffice.
+You probably will be able to put it in a drawer and pretty much ignore it thereafter – assuming you will have neither investors nor employees.
+(Either of these dramatically increases a business’s legal risks.)
 Your most important operational issues will be to sign contracts in the LLC’s name and to keep the LLC’s bank account and financial records separate from your personal bank account and financial records.
 (See Beware Your Alter Ego.)

 If you intend to use a commercial source – perhaps because you need to keep expenditures to a minimum – you should seriously consider obtaining a book and the accompanying form documents from Nolo rather than using an online LLC-formation service.
 The reason: You will spend less money, yet by reading the book, you will learn a lot about forming and maintaining your LLC properly.
 With an online service, you are likely to learn nothing, and you may well end up with an inferior Operating Agreement.